LivePersonInc/developer-center/pages/documents/ClientSideConfiguration/MessagingWindowAPI/tutorials/multi-dialog.md

 ### Step 10 - Close the Conversation (The MAIN DIALOG)

+Use the below to close the conversation when necessary by closing the main dialog rather than the entire Conversation container.

- Before closing the conversation it is recommended to send an indication that the Consumer has stopped typing
+Before closing this dialog it is recommended to send an indication that the Consumer has stopped typing:

 ```json
 {"kind":"req","id":"2","type":"ms.PublishEvent","body":{"dialogId":"__YOUR_CONVERSATION_ID__","conversationId":"__YOUR_CONVERSATION_ID__","event":{"type":"ChatStateEvent","chatState":"ACTIVE"}}}
 ```

-Response
+**Response**

 ```json
 {"kind":"resp","reqId":"2","code":200,"body":{"sequence":0},"type":"ms.PublishEventResponse"}
 ```

-Notification
+**Notification**

 ```json
 {